biocuration2023/biocuration2023.github.io/index.md

 poster presentations through [EasyChair](https://easychair.org/conferences/?conf=biocuration2023).
 You don't need to register in order to submit an abstract.

+Please see [here](abstracts.md) for additional information and guidelines on submission.

 ### Workshop Proposals

 Workshop proposals can be submitted for consideration through [this form](https://forms.gle/iYUu2RN25TgUMW7x9) until December 23rd, 2022.

-Please refer to the [Call for Papers](call-for-papers.md) to get an idea of the topics.

 ## Important Dates